 - Marketing: they need to know what will work for their brand in order to drive growth and market share

-- Category management: need to understand consumer and shopper behaviour, then integrate the learnings with retailer strategies, in a way that benefits the whole category
+- Category management: need to understand consumer and shopper behavior, then integrate the learnings with retailer strategies, in a way that benefits the whole category

 - Finance: need to understand the current and future impact of commercial initiatives and be satisfied they can be delivered profitably